Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTeam-with-Jira-Cloud.md

     - When the QA team finds bugs during testing incidents are created in Spira, and then sync to Jira
     - The Dev team manages the bug in Jira, with changes reflected back in Spira

-**This data syncs can sync the follow information** (what exactly syncs and is user configurable and discussed more below)
+**This data sync plugin can sync the following information** (what exactly syncs and is user configurable are discussed more below).

 | Jira artifact | Spira artifact             |
 | ------------- | -------------------------- |